 There are two kinds; subjective and objective.
-Objective is when you feel as if the room is moving, and subjective is when you feel like you are moving.
+The objective is when you feel as if the room is moving, and subjective is when you feel like you are moving.
 Vertigo can be caused by many things; usually a condition in the inner ear or with the brain.
 Many people think that vertigo is a medical condition in itself, when in actual fact it is just a symptom.
 Some forms of vertigo will go away by themselves, while others will require medical treatment.
 It’s always best to visit a doctor to get your vertigo checked over before doing anything about it.
 Once you’ve had it checked over, you can then take steps to minimizing its effects.
 Here are a few ideas:

 Get a Diagnosis